AdaptiveCity/acp_data_strategy/README.md

 a genuine system in use):

 ```
-"acp_location": { "system": "WGB", "x": "20.33", "y": "53.22", "f": "1", "z":"0.5"}
+"acp_location": { "system": "WGB", "x": "20.33", "y": "53.22", "f": "1", "zf":"0.5"}
 ```
-In this case, the `system` property of the `acp_location` JSON object determines the expected other properties representing the location, in this case `x,y,f,z` where `x` and `y` are in meters relative to some arbitrary `0,0` and orientation, a `f` is a floor number, and `z` is the height of the sensor calculated with the floor as reference.
+In this case, the `system` property of the `acp_location` JSON object determines the expected other properties representing the location, in this case `x,y,f,zf` where `x` and `y` are in meters relative to some arbitrary `0,0` and orientation, a `f` is a floor number, and `zf` is the height of the sensor calculated with the floor as reference.
 Below we show an example of such a system for the William Gates Building (WGB).

 ![2D](static/images/2d.png)